rishita3003/IoT-Smart-Home-Data-Analytics-Project/project/README.md

 Download Kafka: [Apache Kafka 3.8.1](https://downloads.apache.org/kafka/3.8.1/kafka_2.13-3.8.1.tgz)

-To install kafka in wsl2 follow this : [Kafka on wsl2](https://michaeljohnpena.com/blog/kafka-wsl2/)
+To install kafka in wsl2 follow this : https://michaeljohnpena.com/blog/kafka-wsl2/

 ## Final project run in wsl (Testing Kafka):
 You need 4 tabs for this running the following (single lines)